Broad Curriculum Program | Valencia, Spain

 Study Center

 Positioned behind the iconic Torres de Serranos, FSU Valencia is located in the heart of the city’s historic district.
 The study center brings history to life with exposed 10th century Moorish walls and glass floors that showcase 14th century leather tanning tanks.
-Modern comforts, including classrooms, a computer lab, study spaces, and administrative offices blend in seamlessly with the historic learning environment.
+Modern comforts, including classrooms, a computer lab, study spaces, and administrative offices blend in seamlessly with the remarkable learning environment.
 A beautiful river-bed park is just steps away from the study center, and the futuristic City of Arts and Sciences is within walking distance.
 24/7 reception and swipe card access ensure student safety is the top priority.

 Click here to learn more about FSU Valencia